Introduction to Market Profile Analysis

 Volume POC (VPOC) -- The price where the greatest amount of trading volume has occurred.
 It is different than the TPO based POC but is usually close to it.
 However, since it is not constrained by time it can move more quickly.

 High Volume Node (HVN) - Same as the VPOC.

 Low Volume Node (LVN) - The price or price area where the least amount of trading volume has occurred.
 Usually, LVNs line up with Single TPO areas.

 “Market Profile is a registered trademark of CMGroup.
-TradeStation is a registered trademark of TradeStation Technologies, Inc. EasyLanguage is a registered trademark of TradeStation Technologies.
+TradeStation and EasyLanguage are registered trademarks of TradeStation Technologies, Inc., 2018.
 No TradeStation company has any affiliation with the owner, developer, or provider of the products or services described herein, or any interest, ownership or otherwise, in any such product or service, or endorses, recommends or approves any such product or service.”